Last Updated: February 2020

 |Owner Rating||9.2 (1000+ reviews)||9.0 (380+ reviews)||9.2 (450+ reviews)||9.8 (60+ reviews)||8.6 (400+ reviews)|

 At the end, we’ll go over some of the different features and options in more detail.
 While reading our rundown, you can refer to this section as a reference in order to learn more about the various different options.
 So take this into account when reading the following short reviews.
 These are all great saws but depending on the kind of work you’re going to be doing and your budget, you may choose to go with a lighter and more affordable option, or a bigger and more powerful model.

 - battery and practicality

 - extra features

-Another great offering from DEWALT that is attractively priced right at the lower end, with lots of speed and power (5,100 RPM) and an electric break to keep you safe and also improve overall productivity.
-As with all DEWALT’s products, this is very well made and very durable, so it shouldn’t stop working on you!
+Another great offering from DEWALT that is attractively priced right at the lower end, with lots of speed and power 5,100 RPM.
+An electric brake to keep you safe and also improve overall productivity.
+It offers a depth cut at 90 degrees of 2.55 inches and a depth cut at 45 degrees of 1.9 inches.
+As with all DEWALT’s products, this is very well made and very durable.

-Makita 5007MGA Magnesium 7-14-Inch Circular Saw With Electric Break
+Makita 5007MGA Magnesium 7-14-Inch Circular Saw With Electric Brake

 DEWALT DWS535 7 ¼-Inch Worm Drive Circular Saw